Relay race: Long-distance relays

 Long-distance relays have become increasingly popular with runners of all skill levels.
 These relays typically have 5 to 36 legs, each usually between 5 and 10 km long, though sometimes as long as 16 km.

 The IAAF World Road Relay Championships was held from 1986 to 1998, with six-member teams covering the classic 42.195 km marathon distance.

 Races under 100 km are run in a day, with each runner covering one or two legs.
 Longer relays are run overnight, with each runner typically covering three legs.

 The world's longest relay race was Japan's Prince Takamatsu Cup Nishinippon Round-Kyūshū Ekiden, which begins in Nagasaki and continues for 1064 km.

 Cross-country relays

 For the 2017 IAAF World Cross Country Championships, a mixed relay race was added (4 × 2 km).

-The Crusader Team Sprint Cross Country Relay Race is a fun and unique venue specifically designed to get runners familiar with distance running and excited for the rest of the cross country season.
-Teams will be pairs of runners.
-The team will run four loops of a 1-mile course.
-Runner “A” will run loop 1 and hand off to Runner “B.” Runner “B” will run the same loop and hand off back to Runner “A.” “A” runs one more loop, hands off to “B,” and “B” finishes.
+The Crusader Team Sprint Cross Country Relay Race is a venue specifically designed to get runners familiar with distance running for the rest of the cross country season.
+Teams are in pairs of runners and run four loops of a one-mile course.
+Runner “A” runs loop one and hands off to Runner “B.” Runner “B” runs the same loop and hands off back to Runner “A.” “A” runs one more loop, hands off to “B,” and “B” finishes.
 3 race categories: boys, girls, and co-ed.
-Awards will be given in each of the three categories.
+Awards are given in each of the three categories.